Construction worker silhouette against sunset with cranes. Rezoning alerts offer early project insights.

 The biggest advantage of an early alert is the opportunity to build relationships.
 Don’t wait for an invitation to bid.
 Reach out to the stakeholders you’ve identified and introduce your company.
 Instead of a hard sell, focus on offering value.
 Share insights from similar projects you’ve completed or offer to be a resource as they move through the pre-construction phase.
 This positions you as a trusted partner, not just another name on a bid list.
 Getting your foot in the door this early allows you to influence project specifications and build the rapport needed to win the work.

-Understanding the Project Approval Timeline
+What Does the Project Approval Timeline Look Like?

 A rezoning alert is your first clue that a new project is on the horizon, but it’s just the beginning of the story.
 The journey from a simple application to a full-blown construction site is filled with critical steps, public hearings, and potential delays.
 Understanding this approval timeline is what separates the pros from the competition.
 It allows you to move beyond just finding projects and start strategically positioning yourself to win them.
 By knowing what happens next, you can anticipate the project’s needs and connect with the right people at exactly the right moment.